edresch/coalescence/coalescence.md

 * *"Devoid of space / Is the mind of grace."* - [Jack Kerouac](https://imgur.com/PuClHTX)

-* “A human being is part of the whole, called by us ‘universe,’ a part limited in time and space.
-He experiences his thoughts and feelings as something separate from the rest—a kind of optical delusion of his consciousness." - [Albert Einstein](https://www.goodreads.com/quotes/369)
+* “A human being is a part of the whole, called by us "Universe," a part limited in time and space.
+He experiences himself, his thoughts and feelings as something separate from the rest—a kind of optical delusion of his consciousness.
+The striving to free oneself from this delusion is the one issue of true religion.
+Not to nourish it but to try to overcome it is the way to reach the attainable measure of peace of mind." - [Albert Einstein](https://imgur.com/MnblXVQ)

 * "The hours by the window had filled me with a direct certainty that time, space and causality, that the isolation, separateness and spatio-temporal limitations of the self were merely optical illusions…" - [Arthur Koestler, Sonning Prize Winner](https://imgur.com/GfwLqgz)